 4. Be wise in choosing accommodation & where it is located

-If you are on a budget travel, I believe you should not consider stars in the hotels but consider sleeping at a place with cleanliness, comfortable beds, and clean toilets.
-Mostly you will be wandering in nature, so the facilities in the hotel do not count much I believe.
-Hence a decent homestay with above attributes should suffice your needs.
+If you are on a budget trip to Zanskar Valley, I believe you should not consider stars in the hotels but consider sleeping at a place with cleanliness, comfortable beds, and clean toilets.
+Mostly you will be wandering in nature, so the facilities in the hotel do not count much, I believe.
+Hence a decent homestay with the above attributes should suffice your needs.

 Sometimes the disadvantage of such small homestays or guest houses is that food may not always be available on your request or may not be available at all.
-It will be prepared when food is being prepared for the family.
+The food gets prepared along with the family food.
 Hence, the concept otherwise you are better off with a hotel.

 5. Be wise what and where you eat or drink